 PGA Tour: The PGA Tour stopped play after the first round of the Players Championship on March 12.
 The tour plans to resume at the Charles Schwab Challenge in Fort Worth, Texas, from June 11-14 while keeping fans away for at least the first month of play.
 The tour unveiled its safety measures, including regular temperature checks and coronavirus testing, and no post-round handshakes.

 The revised PGA Tour schedule still features the 3M Championship being held in Blaine from July 23-26.
+But this week the tour canceled the John Deere Open, which was to be held from July 9-12 in Illinois.

 Here are the plans for the season's major golf events: